 Eventuate started life as an Americanism in the late 18th century, and was stigmatized in the 19th century.
-A British commentator called it "another horrible word, which is fast getting into our language through the provincial press."
+One British commentator called it "another horrible word, which is fast getting into our language through the provincial press."
 Other British grammarians, and even some Americans, agreed that it was horrible.
-A few modern critics still consider eventuate to be pompous and unnecessary, but it is less controversial these days.
+Eventuate is less controversial these days, though its use is still regarded by the occasional critic as pompous, ponderous, and unnecessary.
 In any case, eventuate has a perfectly respectable history.
 It is derived from the Latin noun eventus ("event"), which in turn traces to the verb evenire, meaning "to happen."

 Recent Examples on the WebLow-propensity voters tend to have their say on Election Day, so a drop-off could still eventuate.

 Naomi Lim, Washington Examiner, 3 Jan.
 2021 These stories eventuate a better kind of amusement — not indulgence, but the sometimes discomfiting pleasure of being dazzled.

 Hermione Hoby, New York Times, 1 June 2018 Woodburn has captained Liverpool's Under-19 team in the UEFA Youth League this season, and will be hopeful the decision to keep him on Merseyside will eventuate into first team appearances.

 SI.com, 18 Jan.
 2018 Following City's 2-1 triumph at Old Trafford earlier this month, United manager Jose Mourinho let his disdain at the visitors' celebrations known as a scuffle eventuated in the tunnel.

 SI.com, 23 Dec.
 2017 Pacquiao and his camp had attempted to line up a higher-paying fight with Britain’s Amir Khan in the Middle East which never eventuated, stalling the negotiations for several months.

 Dennis Passa, The Denver Post, 9 Apr.
 2017